 Motorcycles and their operators are subject to special laws.
 If you own and operate a motorcycle, you must comply with those laws.
 Visit the State Department of Motor Vehicles website for more information.

 Many States and local jurisdictions have strict laws about the use of cell phones and other digital devices while driving.
 Research these laws on the State Department of Motor Vehicles website.
 Tickets will be issued and fines assessed for violating these laws.
 Play it safe and always use a “hands-free” device if you must use a cell phone or other PDA while driving.
 Hands-free devices must be used while operating a motor vehicle on ALL military installations worldwide.

-Fort Bliss traffic is regulated by AR 190-5 and Center REG 190-5.
+Fort Bliss traffic is regulated by AR 190-5.
 The post has entry access control gates and vehicle operators are required to slow and prepare to stop when approaching any entry gate.
 Some traffic congestion is experienced during the traditional rush hours (morning/lunch/evening).
-The Mexico border is within 10 minutes of Fort Bliss and special insurance and auto documents may be required for entry into the country at the checkpoints.
-Standard American auto insurance will not cover autos taken into Mexico.

 Speed Limits -- Speed limits range from 10 MPH in parking areas to 35 MPH on the larger roads